The Broadway inspired film musical on everybody’s lips is gonna be Chicago…

 Chicago (2002) Official Trailer – Catherine Zeta Jones, Richard Gere Movie HD, Movieclips Classic Trailers and photos © Miramax

-Originally Chicago was a play penned by reporter, Maurine Dallas Watkins in 1926.
-The play was written just before those real life atrocities of Bonnie and Clyde (1967).
+Originally Chicago was a play penned by a reporter, Maurine Dallas Watkins in 1926.
+The play was written just before those real-life atrocities of Bonnie and Clyde (1967).
 The jazz era of those 1920s and 30s an era also of fictional crimes like Frank and Dora in The Postman Always Rings Twice (1981).
 Both these crimes made into successful movies.

 Much, much later made into the immersive jazz era film musical in 2002, that I’m reviewing here.
 These were all based on the same two non-fictional murderesses – but both given fictional names – known as Velma and Roxie.